 “Bloody marvelous.
 I came in today.
 I was last here in 1990, but I wasn’t even playing.
 I came over to do some promotion for the last Stranglers album I made, which was 10.
 So I haven’t been here since 1990.
 9 years!”

-Why did you chose to do it by youself, rather than with a band?
+Why did you choose to do it by yourself, rather than with a band?

 You’ve had quite a long career – what material have you chosen to do on this tour?